stephen-v/tensorflow_alexnet_classify/README.md

 * finetune.py is aimed to tune the weights and bias in the full connected layer, you must define some varibles,functions,and class numbers according to your distinct projects.

 ## Example output:
 We choosed ten pictures from the internet to validate the AlexNet, there were three pictures being misidentified, the accuracy is about 70%, which is similar to the accuracy we tested before.
+But, On the whole, the AlexNet is not as good as we expected before, the reason may have something to do with the datesets.
+If you have more than One hundred thousand dataset, the accuracy must be better than we trained.
 See the results below:

 ![2017-10-18-10-16-50](http://qiniu.xdpie.com/2017-10-18-10-16-50.png)